Working with Iterators

 // Now you can iterate $memoized multiple times without data loss

-This method is useful in situations where you need to iterate over the same set of data multiple times, but the original iterator does not support repeated iteration or repeated iteration would be costly (e.g., reading data from a database or file).
+This method is useful in situations where you need to iterate over the same dataset multiple times, but the original iterator doesn't allow repeated iteration, or re-traversing would be costly (e.g., reading data from a database or file).

 some (iterable $iterable, callable $predicate): bool